jonasacres/easysafe-doc/README.md

 1. The text has not been tampered with.
 2. The text was created by someone with knowledge of the private write key.
-3. The text belongs to this archive, and not another archive that the write key may have been used for.
+3. The text belongs to this filesystem, and not another filesystem that the write key may have been used for.

 The asymmetric signature proves both 1) and 2), whereas the authenticated hash proves 1) and 3).
 Furthermore, the authenticated hash can be validated much more quickly, offering a reduced-cost way to perform integrity checking over a large batch of data.